What is Avinza?

 Do not use Avinza if you have used an MAO inhibitor in the past 14 days.
 A dangerous drug interaction could occur.
 MAO inhibitors include isocarboxazid, linezolid, methylene blue injection, phenelzine, rasagiline, selegiline, tranylcypromine, and others.

-To make sure Avinza is safe for you, tell your doctor if you have:
+To make sure Avinza is safe for you, tell your doctor if you have ever had:

 any type of breathing problem or lung disease;

-It is not known whether Avinza will harm an unborn baby.
-If you use morphine while you are pregnant, your baby could become dependent on the drug.
+If you use Avinza while you are pregnant your baby could become dependent on the drug.
 This can cause life-threatening withdrawal symptoms in the baby after it is born.
 Babies born dependent on habit-forming medicine may need medical treatment for several weeks.
-Tell your doctor if you are pregnant or plan to become pregnant
+Tell your doctor if you are pregnant or plan to become pregnant.

 How should I use Avinza?